They say that you can't go home again. But this year I decided to return to Belize, a country I had visited for the first

 slammed the front door on my hand and locked the door.
 Ouch, that hurt!

 Above left: The PCC group looking for fun on New Year's Eve.

-Above center: And we found it in a bar.
+Above right: And we found it in a bar.
 From left to right, that's Elaine, David, Spencer, Kelsey, Alyssa, and yours

 truly waiting for our nachos.

-Above right: We had a party on the ProBelize roof and at midnight, Jonny handed out sparklers to celebrate the New Year, which Susan is doing with gusto.
+At midnight Jonny handed out sparklers to celebrate the New Year, which Susan is doing with great gusto.